Oral Cancer Screening: Understanding the Importance, Process, and Benefits

 Oral cancer screening recommendations might vary depending on several factors, including:

-Understanding and discussing these factors with your dentist can help determine the appropriate screening frequency for your needs.
+Understanding and discussing these factors with your dentist helps determine the appropriate screening frequency for your needs.

 Impact of Late-stage Diagnosis